Why Retail Tobacco Control Is Important

 Kids who shop frequently at convenience stores are more likely to start smoking than kids who do not shop frequently at convenience stores.

 This evidence comes from a longitudinal study led by Dr. Lisa Henriksen, published in the journal Pediatrics in 2010.
 Dr. Henriksen and her team tracked middle schoolers over 12 months.
-All of the students were nonsmokers at the beginning of the 12 month period.
+All of the students did not smoke at the beginning of the 12 month period.
 At the end of the study, 18% of students had initiated smoking, but the incidence was 29% among students who visited convenience, liquor or small grocery stores at least twice per week and only 9% among those who reported the lowest visit frequency (less than twice per month).
 In other words, kids with the highest shopping frequency (2 to 8 visits per week) were 2.6 times more likely to start smoking than kids with the lowest shopping frequency.

 Advertisements and promotions in stores, together, create a pathway for kids to move from never-smoker to established-smoker.